 As people age, stability becomes important to help prevent falls which can be more debilitating if bones are more brittle.
 Lastly, joint stiffness is often associated with menopause, so mobility exercises are important to keep your body moving with ease.
 Working the body through its full range of motion like we do at P.volve is very beneficial for joint health overall.

-Antonietta: If someone is new to P.volve and going through menopause, we definitely advise starting off with equipment so they get the benefit of moving with resistance.
+A: Antonietta: If someone is new to P.volve and going through menopause, we definitely advise starting off with equipment so they get the benefit of moving with resistance.
 Starting off with our Essentials Kit will give you the p.band, heavy ankle band, light ankle weights, p.ball and gliders which will all impact creating lean muscle on the body to keep one’s metabolism strong.
-You can pair the equipment with our Getting Started: 30-Day Essentials Series for optimal benefits by alternating through our class types: Strength & Sculpt to sculpt muscles and rev the metabolism along with building stability through our balance work, Cardio Burn to stimulate bone density through light impact and Recovery & Stretch to help reduce joint stiffness and improve mobility overall!
+This should be paired with purchasing heavy sets of weights that add load to drive muscle mass gains.
+You can pair the equipment with Moving With Menopause for optimal benefits by alternating through class types that support this phase in life, namely heavy weight training like Progressive Weight Training to build and maintain muscle, Cardio Burn to stimulate bone density through light impact and Recovery & Stretch to help reduce joint stiffness and improve mobility overall!